 Intent statement: The intent of the school's career provision is to ensure that students have access to comprehensive and effective guidance, support, and resources that can help them make informed decisions about their future careers.
 The provision aims to prepare students for the world of work by equipping them with the skills, knowledge, and experiences they need to succeed in their desired fields.

 Implementation statement: The school's career provision will be implemented through a variety of programs and initiatives that are designed to meet the unique needs and interests of each student.
 The provision will include one-on-one career counselling sessions using the support of IPT, group workshops and seminars, industry-specific mentoring programs, work experience and internship opportunities, and a range of career-related events and activities supported by D2N2.
 As a part of PSHE curriculum there is a unit during Spring Term titled ‘Dreams & Goals’ which covers aspects of careers.
 Please see the delivery overview below.
+Assessment is made as part of our ordinary PSHE framework alongside termly ‘Gatsby Benchmark’ reviews.
 The school will also partner with local businesses, organizations, and alumni to provide students with access to real-world industry insights, networking opportunities, and job shadowing experiences.

 Impact statement: The school's career provision can have a significant impact on students' future success by preparing them for the challenges and opportunities of the world of work.
 By providing students with access to comprehensive and effective career guidance and resources, the provision can help them make informed decisions about their future career paths, develop important skills and knowledge, and build valuable connections in their desired fields.
 Ultimately, the provision can contribute to students' personal and professional growth, helping them achieve their career aspirations and become successful, engaged members of their chosen industries.
 Additionally, the provision can have a positive impact on the wider community by fostering a culture of career readiness and professional development that benefits employers and the local economy.